Beware the scams that charge you £1.50 per unsolicited text they send YOU

 If not, just think: even if companies sending out unsolicited texts only extracted £1:50 from each person before they realised and cancelled the scam (at a cost of 12p each), at the volume they appear to be texting people, they’d soon earn a significant amount of money from their unwilling victims.

 Unsolicited texts aren’t the only way companies can take money from you without you realising.
-Discover how our experience with stock image site JumpStory taught us why you need to be wary of ‘subscription traps’.
+Discover how to avoid falling for four types of call scams here.

 Photo by Kuroko Ukou